santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs/Billing-&-Refund-Requests.md

 -	What services were impacted?
 Please provide us a list of all impacted resources.
 If you are including input and output in addition to ASA, then please the resource name of each resource impacted.

-**STEP 3: OPEN COLLABORATION WITH BILLING TEAM AND PROVIDE DETAILS ABOVE**
+**STEP 3: OPEN COLLABORATION WITH BILLING TEAM**
+In the collaboration, please copy and paste the details from Step 2.